 Adding food insecurity screening to your agency

-Your agency might be like many of the healthcare systems that traditionally build programs to provide dietary counseling, but who neglect to include anything to address food insecurity.
+Your agency may one of the many healthcare systems that traditionally build programs to provide dietary counseling.
+But many neglect to include anything to address food insecurity.

 9 Essential Skills for a Food Insecurity Screening Program